 HOW DO VOTER ID LAWS PREVENT TRANSGENDER VOTERS FROM VOTING?

-Though transgender voters have not been specifically targeted by the new legislation, they could be disproportionately affected by the new rules.
-Many trans people cannot obtain updated identification, and poll workers have broadened discretion under the new laws to deny voters a regular ballot—even incorrectly—that someone is trying to vote fraudulently.
+Though transgender voters have not been specifically targeted by legislation, they could be disproportionately affected by the new rules.
+Many trans people cannot obtain updated identification, and poll workers have broad discretion under these laws to deny voters a regular ballot—even incorrectly—if they think that someone is trying to vote fraudulently.

 - Gender or other discrepancies on ID: Because of varying state policies and laws, many transgender people are unable to update driver’s licenses and other forms of ID to reflect their gender identity.
 Their ID may not list their name or gender correctly, or may not have a photo that reflects their current gender expression.
 None of these things makes a person’s ID invalid or insufficient to establish voter eligibility.
 However, because of ignorance and bias regarding transgender people, or misunderstanding of the law, poll workers may believe that a person’s ID is invalid or suspicious and try to prevent them from voting.
 While bringing multiple forms of ID can sometimes be helpful in resolving any questions, if a person has multiple forms of ID with different names or gender designations this may cause more confusion.